Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

 4. You Won’t be Charged Sales Tax on Some Purchases

-Here’s a budget-friendly fun fact: Whether you use a stylist or select your own outfits, you’ll be thrilled to learn that there is no sales tax on clothing or shoes at Mall of America (or anywhere else in the North Star State).
+Here’s a budget-friendly Mall of America fact: Whether you use a stylist or select your own outfits, you’ll be thrilled to learn that there is no sales tax on clothing or shoes at Mall of America (or anywhere else in the North Star State).
 So whether you are building a wardrobe for the upcoming season, prepping your kids to go back to school, or just really need that pair of cute shoes in the window, you won’t have to worry about any sales taxes on these items when you shop at Mall of America.

 Sage Advice: The clothing tax exemption does not apply to clothing accessories (like belts, hats, and jewelry) or sports and recreational clothing and equipment (like leotards, hockey jerseys, ballet shoes, and ice skates).

-Photo Credit: Bloomington Convention & Visitors Bureau
+Photo Credit: Bloomington Convention & Visitors Bureau.

 5. There’s More to Do Than Shop at Mall of America

-Whether you’re shopping, enjoying rides, or taking in a show, at some point you’ll likely want a bite to eat or something to drink at Mall of America.
+Whether you’re shopping, enjoying rides, or taking in a show, at some point, you’ll likely want a bite to eat or something to drink at Mall of America.
 With approximately 50 eateries, you’ll find a full range of options ranging from food court classics, like Qdoba and Panda Express, to full-service restaurants offering everything from sushi to steak.
 There are also plenty of spots for just a little pick-me-up, like a matcha tea, chai latte, or sweet treat.

-6. Mall of America is Built Around an Indoor Amusement Park
+6. Mall of America is Built Around an Indoor Amusement Park.

 At the heart of Mall of America, Nickelodeon Universe is America’s largest indoor theme park.
 On seven acres in a soaring, glass-ceiling atrium, visitors can enjoy more than 20 amusement park rides, from kiddie favorites and a Ferris wheel to thrilling roller coasters.
-One of my favorite experiences is FlyOver America, a flight simulation ride that feels like you’re seeing the country on the back of a giant bird.
+One of my favorite experiences is FlyOver America, a flight simulation ride that feels like seeing the country on the back of a giant bird.

-Photo Credit: Bloomington Convention & Visitors Bureau
+Photo Credit: Bloomington Convention & Visitors Bureau.

-7. And Includes a 1.2-Million-Gallon Aquarium
+7. And Includes an Aquarium

 Sage Advice: You can save money on aquarium admission by also buying tickets to Nickelodeon Universe.